 “My ambition was limited to doing two to three houses every year and having favorable responses in this area of the country.
 I wanted respect for what I was doing, but I didn’t expect to become a well-known architect.
 My focus was on being a good teacher”

-During twenty five years of career, he worked mostly on residential projects.
+During twenty-five years of career, E Fay Jones worked mostly on residential projects.
 His projects Thorncrown Chapel and Cooper Chapel gained him national and international recognition.
 Although F.L.
 Wright and organic architecture was a strong influence on Jones, yet he had a very identifiable style of his own which was very different from Wright’s.
-Wright himself pointed Jones’s emphasis on verticality as a major difference in their approaches during his visit to Jones’s own two year old residence.
-As Jones recalled, “Wright himself stood out there by my house, with its vertical board-and batten siding, and he said, ‘You know, I tend to do it like this,’ motioning horizontally, ‘but you tend to do it like this.
+Wright himself pointed Jones’s emphasis on verticality as a major difference in their approaches during his visit to Jones’s own two-year-old residence.
+As Jones recalled, “Wright himself stood out there by my house, with its vertical board-and-batten siding, and he said, ‘You know, I tend to do it like this,’ motioning horizontally, ‘but you tend to do it like this.
 Do more of this; I like the drip,’ which is how he referred to the way I had the battens kind of hanging down.”

 Arriving at the best design idea or concept in the world is only ten percent of the process; the other ninety percent is getting it built the way you want it to be!

 Have a look at the two most critically acclaimed projects of Fay Jones.

 Constructed using over 6000 square feet of glass, the church has 425 windows.
 The chapel is fourth in AIA’s list of top buildings of the twentieth century.
 It has received a special 25-Year Award of Excellence from AIA amongst many other awards.
 Located in Eureka Springs, Arkansas the chapel was constructed in 1980.
 With a resemblance to Gothic cathedrals due to its verticality, the chapel peacefully rests among the trees and appears to have grown from the site in the Ozarks.